-Our veterinary department is investigating urinary tract disease amongst Common Wombats to better understand the reproductive husbandry of the animal.
+Our veterinary department is investigating urinary tract disease amongst Common wombats to better understand the reproductive husbandry of the animal.

 Finally, we are collaborating with Tasmanian authorities and Trowunna Wildlife Park to radio track rehabilitated injured young wombats to determine the success of the rehabilitation work.
 This is a long term project.

-Saving the Tasmanian Devil
+Saving The Tasmanian Devil

-The Captive Insurance Program.
-The captive Insurance Program has been developed to co-ordinate the management of a population of Tasmanian Devils in ZAA institutions on mainland Australia, for the purpose of providing "insurance" against further catastrophic declines in the wild due to the emergence of Devil Facial Tumour Disease (DFTD).
+The Captive Insurance Program has been developed to co-ordinate the management of a population of Tasmanian devils in ZAA institutions on mainland Australia, for the purpose of providing "insurance" against further catastrophic declines in the wild due to the emergence of Devil Facial Tumour Disease (DFTD).

 Dreamworld is committed to helping save the Cassowary in the wild.
 With only approximately 1,500 left in Australia funds are needed to help protect habitat and run a monitoring program (counting) of wild Cassowary’s.
 Dreamworld is home to three Cassowary’s which form part of the collaborative Australasian Captive Breeding Program.